Ahmed-Hussain-35/DFU-project/README.md

 # DFU Analysis Platform

-AI-assisted diabetic foot ulcer (DFU) monitoring app built for the E9 internship problem statement: severity assessment of diabetic foot ulcers from photographs.
+AI-assisted diabetic foot ulcer (DFU) monitoring app built for the severity assessment of diabetic foot ulcers from photographs.

 The project started as a single-file segmentation demo and has since grown into a small clinical workflow: patients upload wound photos and get an AI reading,